josenavas/metoo/README.md

 of Python 3's
 [function annotations](http://legacy.python.org/dev/peps/pep-3107/) as a clean, elegant, and built-in way to describe a function's inputs and outputs.
-Alternatives include decorators or custom docstring formats.
+Alternative implementations include decorators or custom docstring formats.

 When computation is registered with the plugin system, its inputs and outputs will be described using types in the